Gamma-ray astronomy: Recent observations

 In April 2018, the largest catalog yet of high-energy gamma-ray sources in space was published.

 In a 18 May 2021 press release, China's Large High Altitude Air Shower Observatory (LHAASO) reported the detection of a dozen ultra-high-energy gamma rays with energies exceeding 1 peta-electron-volt (quadrillion electron-volts or PeV), including one at 1.4 PeV, the highest energy photon ever observed.
 The authors of the report have named the sources of these PeV gamma rays PeVatrons.
 In 2024, LHAASO announced the detection of a 2.5 PeV gamma ray originating from the Cygnus X region.

 Gamma-Ray Burst GRB221009A 2022

 Astronomers using the Gemini South telescope located in Chile observed flash from a Gamma-Ray Burst identified as GRB221009A, on 14 October 2022.
 Gamma-ray bursts are the most energetic flashes of light known to occur in the universe.
 Scientists of NASA estimated that the burst occurred at a point 2.4 billion light-years from earth.
 The gamma-ray burst occurred as some giant stars exploded at the ends of their lives before collapsing into black holes, in the direction of the constellation Sagitta.
-It has been estimated that the burst released up to 18 teraelectronvolts of energy, or even a possible TeV of 251.
+This burst was so energetic that individual photons arriving at Earth were detected with energies up to 18 teraelectronvolts (TeV), which is several trillion times the energy carried by photons of visible light and among the highest-energy photons ever observed.
 It seemed that GRB221009A was a long gamma-ray burst, possibly triggered by a supernova explosion.